memfault/interrupt/_posts/2022-08-10-memfault-bluetooth.md

 author: donatien
 ---

-I’m Donatien, co-founder of [Blecon](https://blecon.net/), where we provide device connectivity using Bluetooth.
+I’m Donatien, co-founder of [Blecon](https://blecon.net/), where we provide device connectivity to the Internet using only Bluetooth.
 In my previous lives working in the IoT division at Arm and my previous start-up, our teams constantly wrestled with debugging firmware bugs on remote devices.

-To mitigate these issues we would build one-off logging solutions, but we would often end up having to ask a (non-technical) customer to try and connect a debugger to a device (painful for both parties involved) or have to fly someone there to debug the bug onsite (expensive and not environmentally friendly!).
+To mitigate these issues, we would build one-off logging solutions, but we would often end up having to ask a (non-technical) customer to try and connect a debugger to a device (painful for both parties involved) or fly someone to debug the bug onsite (expensive and not environmentally friendly!).
 I knew we’d face some of these challenges again at Blecon, so I wanted to check out if Memfault could help mitigate or even eliminate them.

 <!-- excerpt start -->